 India & Pakistani Rugs

-These fakes are really just dhurries in Navajo rug designs.
+The majority of these fakes are really just dhurries in Navajo rug designs.
 Some of the better fakes use good quality wool or a wool and polyester blend.
 Some really bad ones use polyester yarn.
 Dhurries are very cheap even in the more intricate patterns.
 The sides selvages have bundled warps and the ends will be hand serged.

 Any handmade imitation Navajo rug made in the United States would probably be woven with the firm intentions of deceiving the buyer.
 There would hardly be any other reason for a American non-Indian to put in the time and effort required to weave a convincing fake.
 Because of the economics and the work required, there are very few US made fake Navajo rugs.